Ya-Sin: Heart of the Quran

 It has been proposed that yā sīn is the "heart of the Quran".
 The meaning of "the heart" has been the basis of much scholarly discussion.
-The eloquence of this surah is traditionally regarded as representative of the miraculous nature of the Qur'an.
-It presents the essential themes of the Qur'an, such as the sovereignty of Allah, the unlimited power of Allah as exemplified by his creations, Paradise, the ultimate punishment of nonbelievers, resurrection, the struggle of believers against polytheists and nonbelievers, and the reassurance that the believers are on the right path, among others.
-Yā Sīn presents the message of the Qur'an in an efficient and powerful manner, with its quick and rhythmic verses.
-This surah asserts that Muhammad was not a poet, rather he was the greatest and the Last Messenger of Allah (the "Seal of the Prophets").
+The quality of this surah is traditionally regarded as representative of the miraculous nature of the Quran.
+It's the essential themes of the Quran, such as the sovereignty of Allah, the unlimited power of Allah as exemplified by his creations, Paradise, the punishment of nonbelievers, resurrection, the struggle of believers against polytheists and nonbelievers, and the reassurance that the believers are on the right path, among others.
+Yā Sīn presents the message of the Quran in comprehensive manner in quick and rhythmic verses.
+This surah says that Muhammad was not a poet, rather that he was the greatest and the Last Messenger of Allah (the "Seal of the Prophets").

 Virtues

 It is reported in Sunan al-Darimi that Prophet Muhammad said, "Whoever recites Yā-Sīn in the early morning, his needs for that day will be fulfilled."
 Although it is graded as weak (da'if), a similar suspended (mawquf) narration from Ibn Abbas states, "Whoever recites Yā-Sīn in the morning, there will be ease for him until the evening, and whoever recites Yā-Sīn at night, there will be ease for him until the morning."
 It has been graded as either authentic (sahih) or good (hasan).